nikiyaw/DataAnalysis_SQL/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
 The main goal of this project is to study and identity trends and obtain useful information regarding customers spending habits in certain websites.
-From a business perspective, it is crucial to understand where the customers are, what products are popular, how much are the customers are spending etc. With this information in hand, companies are able to tailor and target certain ucustomer groups more efficiently.
+From a business perspective, it is crucial to understand where the customers are, what products are popular, how much are the customers are spending etc. With this information in hand, companies are able to tailor and target certain customer groups more efficiently.

 ## Process